aws-samples/serverless-patterns/eventbridge-pipes-msk-iam-auth-to-lambda/README.md

 <details>
   <summary><b> Testing using Kafka producer client</b></summary>

-- Uncomment KafkaProducerStack resource in the template.yaml.
+- Uncomment KafkaProducerStack resource in the template.yaml (line 75 to 87)

 - Redeploy the SAM template
     ```